lydia-yan/Summailize/README.md

-**Summailize** is a lightweight **AI agent** that automatically summarizes Gmail messages into short, actionable insights — all through a Chrome Extension powered by a FastAPI backend.
+**Summailize** is a lightweight **AI agent** that automatically summarizes Gmail messages into short, actionable insights — all through a Chrome Extension powered by a Flask backend.
 It helps you stay on top of your inbox without reading long emails.

 ## Key Features
 - AI-powered **autonomous summarization agent**
 - Per-email and periodic digest summaries
 - Google login & personalized data management
 - Timezone-aware background scheduling
-- Chrome extension frontend, FastAPI backend
+- Chrome extension frontend, Flask backend
 - Modular pipeline with clean separation of logic for AI inference, storage, and scheduling

 ## Why It’s Useful